-8209 AUTO MLR I
+AUTO MLR I

-Prerequisite: Completion of Auto Tune Up, Maintenance,

-Brakes & Suspension.
+Length/Credit: 2 semesters - 5.0 per semester Prerequisite: Completion of Auto Tune Up, Maintenance, Brakes & Suspension.

 Auto MLR I is the next level of auto courses (following Tune Up, Brakes & Suspension)designed to enhance and specialize the students' knowledge in the automotive field.
 This course will be lecture-demonstration and provide equal practical lab experience.
 This course will include more on the brake system, suspension and steering, tires and wheels, starting and charging system and additional maintenance.
 This course is part of the transportation industry sector pathway.